 (xi) Consider General Business.

-- A Special General Meeting may be called at any time on the Resolution of the Committee or on requisition stating the object of the meeting lodged with the Secretary and signed by not less than ten current Financial members who would be entitled to vote at any General Meeting.
+(a) A Special General meeting may be called at any time on the Resolution of the Committee or on requisition stating the object of the meeting lodged with the Secretary and signed by not less that ten current Financial members who would be entitled to vote at any General Meeting.

 Weighmasters shall be appointed by the Committee.

-- The Club’s Fishing Year shall be from the 1st day of July on any one year and expire on the 30th day of June the following year.
-Any fish caught after 30 June will be recorded in the ensuring year.
+(g) The Club’s Fishing Year shall be from the 1st day of July on any one year and expire on the 30th day of June the following year.
+Any fish caught after the 30th day of June will be recorded in the ensuing year.